-When it comes to biological nutrient needs, we’re not all that different--no matter our assigned sex.
+When it comes to biological nutrient needs, we’re not all that different--no matter the sex we are assigned.
 People who are assigned male sex organs often biologically require more zinc and less iron than people who are assigned female sex organs, but the differences are small.
 We designed Essential for Women to be an inclusive supplement, but there are some intricacies you should be aware of depending on your current transition stage.
 Curious if EFW has what you need to feel your best?
-Read on for all the info!
+Read on for all the info.

 Essential for Women has most everything you need if you’re a trans woman currently receiving hormone therapy (whether or not you’ve had gender-affirming surgery).
 Because hormone therapy deactivates male organs, you have similar nutrient needs as cis women.
 The other good news is that you don’t need to worry about Ritual’s nutrients interfering with your treatment; our ingredients play nice with hormones.

 If you aren’t receiving hormone treatment and haven’t had gender-affirming surgery, Essential for Women is still okay.
 You might still biologically require a lower level of iron and a higher level of zinc than what EFW supplies, but it’s still perfectly safe for you.
 Just know that you might want to try to eat foods high in zinc to make up for the lack of zinc in EFW.
 For meat-eaters, the best sources are shellfish (especially oysters), red meat, and dark poultry meat.
 If you’re a veggie or vegan, try to load up on foods like spinach, pumpkin seeds, and dark chocolate.